MonashDeepNeuron/HPC-Training/src/chapter3/bash.md

 # Bash Scripts

 Bash is both a command line interface and a scripting language.
+Linux commands are generally using Bash.
 Bash scripts are a series of commands that are executed in order.
 Bash scripts are useful for automating tasks that you do often, or for running a series of commands that you don't want to type out every time.
 In our case, Bash scripts are used for running jobs on M3.

+In terms of use, Bash can encapsulate any command you would normally run in the terminal into a script that can be easily reused.
+For example you could have a script that automatically navigates to a directory and activates a virtual environment, or a script that compiles and runs a C program.

 The basic syntax of a bash file is as follows: